UVASGD/sgd-docs/unity/photon.md

 # Photon Unity Networking

-This article discusses setting up Photon with a Unity project to enable networked multiplayer games.
+This article discusses setting up [Photon](https://www.photonengine.com/en-US/PUN) with a Unity project to enable networked multiplayer games.

 ## Initial Setup Process

-In order to set up Photon Unity Networking (PUN) for the first time, follow the [Initial Setup](https://doc.photonengine.com/en-us/pun/current/getting-started/initial-setup) instructions (Note: To import, go to the Assets Store and download.
+In order to set up Photon Unity Networking (PUN) for the first time, follow the [Initial Setup](https://doc.photonengine.com/en-us/pun/current/getting-started/initial-setup) instructions (Note: to import, go to the Assets Store and download.
 Demos will be included and are documented [here](https://doc.photonengine.com/en-us/pun/current/getting-started/pun-intro) under the Manuals and Demos section).

 ## Getting the Basics